zunerabokhari/Unit-2--Build-Week-Project/README.md

  I used a dataset that contained about 53,000 observations on 10 different diamond features.
 The features are carat, cut, color, clarity, depth, table, price, x (length), y (width), z (height).

- Using I built Linear, Ridge, XGB, and Random Forest Regression models to better predict the price of a diamond.
+ I built Linear, Ridge, XGB, and Random Forest Regression models to better predict the price of a diamond.